 The foundation of this website is the combined collection that allows

-Users can search among nearly 86,000 specimens from the SDNHM herbarium as well as six other herbaria including
+Users to search among nearly 93,000 specimens from the SDNHM herbarium as well as six other herbaria including

 the two major institutions of Baja California and Baja California Sur.

 SD specimen is not available.
-All current voucher scans are being done in high resolution.
-Users can view the high resolution scans on the
+All current voucher scans are being done in high resolution which can be viewed on the

-web site or download the image directly.
+web site or downloaded directly.
 Over 400 high-res scans are currently available.